• Home

 Anorexia Nervosa (Typical and Atypical)

 Anorexia nervosa is an eating disorder characterized by an intense fear of gaining weight, a distorted body image, and extreme efforts to maintain a low body weight through restrictive eating, excessive exercise, and/or other behaviors like purging.
 Individuals with anorexia often perceive themselves in a distorted way despite being significantly underweight, leading to severe physical and psychological consequences.
-It commonly affects adolescents and young adults, particularly females, though it can occur within any age group, gender or ethnicity.
+It commonly affects adolescents and young adults, particularly females, though it can occur within any age group, gender, or ethnicity.
 Symptoms include drastic weight loss, preoccupation with food, calories, or body shape, and physical signs like fatigue, hair loss, or amenorrhea (loss of menstrual periods).
-Treatment typically involves medical, nutritional, and psychological interventions. nervosa (AN) is one eating disorder that the dietitians at Healing Nutrition Therapy have experience and expertise working with.
+Effective anorexia nervosa treatment typically involves medical, nutritional, and psychological interventions.
+Additionally, it’s important to note that other conditions like avoidant restrictive food intake and binge eating disorder can also affect individuals, and specialized support is available for those seeking bulimia nervosa support.
+The dietitians at Healing Nutrition Therapy have experience and expertise working with anorexia nervosa and other eating disorders, including diabulimia treatment.
 Like all mental health struggles, it can feel overwhelming to find support.
-Just know that you are not alone in your struggle with AN and our expert team of dietitians are here to help.
+Just know that you are not alone in your struggle with AN, and our expert team of dietitians is here to help.

 Bulimia Nervosa